pylbbv/pylbbv/README.md

 Python is a widely-used programming language.
 CPython is its reference implementation.
 Due to Python’s dynamic type semantics, CPython is generally unable to execute Python programs as fast as it potentially could with static type semantics.

-Last semester, while taking CS4215, we made progress on a technique for removing type checks and other overheads associated with dynamic languages known as [Lazy Basic Block Versioning (LBBV)](https://arxiv.org/abs/1411.0352).
-This work will be referred to as PyLBBV.
+Last semester, while taking CS4215, we made progress on implementing a technique for removing type checks and other overheads associated with dynamic languages known as [Lazy Basic Block Versioning (LBBV)](https://arxiv.org/abs/1411.0352) in CPython.
+This work will be referred to as pyLBBV.
 More details can be found in our [technical report](https://github.com/pylbbv/pylbbv/blob/pylbbv/report/CPython_Tier_2_LBBV_Report_For_Repo.pdf).
-For an introduction to PyLBBV, refer to our [presentation](https://docs.google.com/presentation/d/e/2PACX-1vQ9eUaAdAgU0uFbEkyBbptcLZ4dpdRP-Smg1V499eogiwlWa61EMYVZfNEXg0xNaQvlmdNIn_07HItn/pub?start=false&loop=false&delayms=60000).
+For an introduction to pyLBBV, refer to our [presentation](https://docs.google.com/presentation/d/e/2PACX-1vQ9eUaAdAgU0uFbEkyBbptcLZ4dpdRP-Smg1V499eogiwlWa61EMYVZfNEXg0xNaQvlmdNIn_07HItn/pub?start=false&loop=false&delayms=60000).

-This orbital, we intend to refine PyLBBV.
+This Orbital, we intend to refine pyLBBV.
 These include but are not limited to:
 - General refactoring
 - Bug fixing
 - Better unboxing + support unboxing of other types
 - More type specialised code

-Furthermore, we intend to further PyLBBV by implementing a [Copy and Patch JIT](https://arxiv.org/abs/2011.13127) on top of the type specialisation PyLBBV provides.
+Furthermore, we intend to further pyLBBV by integrating a [Copy and Patch JIT](https://arxiv.org/abs/2011.13127) (using code written externally by Brandt Bucher) on top of the type specialisation PyLBBV provides.
 The culmination of these efforts will allow further optimisations to be implemented.
 We hope that this effort can allow Python to be as fast as a statically typed language.
-PyLBBV's type propagator has been [submitted](https://github.com/faster-cpython/ideas/issues/564) for consideration to the Faster CPython team at Microsoft with positive response.
 Our work here will be made publically available so that it will benefit CPython and its users, and we plan to collaborate closely with the developers of CPython in the course of this project.

 Due to Python being a huge language, pyLBBVAndPatch intends to support and optimise a subset of Python.
 Specifically pyLBBVAndPatch focuses on integer and float arithmetic.
 We believe this scope is sufficient as an exploration of the LBBV + Copy and Patch JIT approach for CPython.

 # Project Plan

-- Fix bugs and refactor hot-patches in PyLBBV
+- Fix bugs and refactor hot-patches in pyLBBV
 - Implement interprocedural type propagation
 - Implement typed object versioning
 - Implement unboxing of integers, floats and other primitive types